crate/services-docs/docs/tutorials/quick-start.md

 ## Create User

-To create your user account you can either set up username and password or use one of the supported authentication providers:
+To create your user account, you can either set up username and password, or use one of the supported authentication providers:

 ````{tab} Username & Password